goncalocsousa1/ASM_WebServer/README.md

 1. **Socket and Bind:** The server creates a socket and binds it to port 3000 on the local interface.
 2. **Listen and Accept:** The server listens for client connections and accepts a connection when a client attempts to connect.
+3. **Thread Pool:** A pool of threads is initialized to handle incoming connections concurrently.
+4. **Connection Queue:** Once a connection is accepted, it is placed in a queue for processing by one of the available threads.
+5. **Synchronization with Futex:** Threads are synchronized using the `futex` system call, allowing efficient coordination when waiting for work or a signal.
-3. **HTTP Response:** The server sends a simple HTTP response with a basic Hello world HTML page.
+6. **HTTP Response:** The server sends a simple HTTP response with a basic "Hello, World!"
+HTML page.
-4. **Closing the Connection:** After sending the response, the server closes the client connection.
+7. **Closing the Connection:** After sending the response, the server closes the client connection.

 ## Requirements